adrianlizarraga/nibble/README.md

 $ cl.exe -std:c11 /Fe:nibble.exe .\src\main.c
 ```
 ### Compiling a nibble program
 The Nibble compiler currently generates an assembly file that is assembled with NASM and then linked with your operating system's linker.
 Therefore, you'll need to install the [NASM assembler](https://nasm.us/) and add it to your system `PATH`.
-The compiler will report an error if it cannot find either NASM or a linker.

-To compile a Nibble program, the compiler only needs the file (i.e., module) containing your program's `main()` procedure.
-The compiler can automatically pickup any imported or included files.
-Refer to the language reference to learn more about importing or including other files.

 Here's an example that compiles the ["Hello World" example program](examples/hello_world/main.nib) on linux.